TCR Registration Mastery

 6. Clear business name matching registration application

-SMS-Specific Privacy Language:
+SMS-Specific Privacy Language

-SMS PROGRAM PARTICIPATION By providing your mobile number and opting in to our SMS program, you consent to receive automated marketing messages from [BUSINESS NAME] at the phone number provided.
+By providing your mobile number and opting in to our SMS program, you consent to receive automated marketing messages from [BUSINESS NAME] at the phone number provided.
 Consent is not a condition of purchase.
 Message frequency varies.
 Message and data rates may apply.
-Text HELP for assistance or STOP to unsubscribe from future messages.
-Carrier message and data rates may apply.
-For more information, review our Privacy Policy at [URL].
-Participating carriers include AT&T, T-Mobile, Verizon, Sprint, Boost Mobile, and other major U.S. carriers.
-We do not charge for text messages, but your carrier's message and data rates may apply.

-Technical Validation Checklist:
+Technical Validation Checklist

 • SSL certificate installed (HTTPS encryption)